Gold-Nano Blog / Gold Nanoparticle and Rapid Result Covid19 Tests

 by Steven Warrenfeltz

-Most of us have heard, in the news, about the constant rhetoric about needing faster, and more accurate COVID-19 testing.
+Most of us have heard, in the news, about the constant rhetoric about the need for faster and more accurate COVID-19 testing.

-The two 1st generation tests on the market are the PRC (polymerase chain reaction) Diagnostic tests, and the other tests are Antibody tests.
+Two of the 1st generation tests on the market are the PRC (polymerase chain reaction) Diagnostic tests, and the other are Antibody tests.

-There are some rapid result diagnostic test on the market, like this one from Abbott Labs, but it is unknown if they use gold nanoparticles in the testing process because it is proprietary information.
+There are some rapid-result diagnostic tests on the market, but it is unknown if they use gold nanoparticles in the testing process because it is proprietary information.

-However, there are several 2nd generation rapid result diagnostic tests that are
+However, several second-generation rapid diagnostic tests are under

 Gold nanoparticles are microscopic particles of gold that have been revolutionizing medical research for more than 20 years.

-For COVID-19, researchers are incorporating some or all of the following properties of gold nanoparticles for testing the virus.
+In cancer research, gold nanoparticles have demonstrated several properties that could lead to better cancer treatments with fewer or no side effects.
+For COVID-19, researchers are incorporating some or all of the following properties of gold nanoparticles for testing the COVID virus.

-Their large surface area makes it possible to adhere a large number of virus receptors on to a test strip engineered to detect COVID-19.
+The large surface area of gold nanoparticles allows a great number of virus receptors to adhere to the test strip engineered to detect COVID-19.

 Nanoscale particles also sport tremendous amounts of surface area as compared with larger particles.
 A cube of gold with sides 1 centimeter long has a total surface area of 6 square centimeters.
 But the same volume filled with gold nanospheres with diameters of 1 nanometer has a surface area greater than half a football field. - Small wonder: How nanotechnology could detect and treat cancer - Stanford Medicine |

-It's quantum physics, and for some, including myself, this fact about gold nanoparticles can be hard to wrap your head around.
+For some, including myself, this fascinating fact about gold nanoparticles is difficult to comprehend.

-However, the example from Standford Medicine makes it easier to understand how a small strip with gold nanoparticles on it can chemically interact and indicate that COVID-19 is present, from only a few drops of blood or saliva.
+However, the example from Standford Medicine makes it easier to understand how a small strip of gold nanoparticles can chemically interact and indicate that COVID-19 is present from only a few drops of blood or saliva.

-Localized Surface Plasmon Resonance happens when an incident light source (the sun, a lamp, etc.) hits gold nanoparticles, causing the electrons in the nanoparticle to resonate.
+Localized Surface Plasmon Resonance happens when an incandescent light source (the sun, a lamp, etc.) hits gold nanoparticles, causing the electrons in the nanoparticle to resonate.

-Furthermore, the color can come from multitudes of nanoparticles suspended in singular form, or in comparable sized clusters.
+Resonating gold nanoparticles reflect light at different wavelengths, creating color differences.
+The color can come from multitudes of nanoparticles suspended in singular form or in comparable-sized clusters.

 The graphic below offers an additional example of how Localized Surface Plasmon Resonance works.

-If the blood has the antibodies in it, the gold nanoparticles will collect at each antibody receptor strip, on the test, indicating that the antibody's IgG = Immunoglobulin G and IgM = Immunoglobulin M, are present.
+If the blood contains antibodies, the gold nanoparticles will collect at each antibody receptor strip on the test, indicating the presence of IgG (immunoglobulin G) and IgM (immunoglobulin M).

-Below is a list of those performing the research to provide a Rapid Result Diagnostic test, along with a small summary about their research, and a link to the article where the information was obtained.
+Below is a list of researchers conducting research on a Rapid Result Diagnostic test, along with a brief summary and a link to the corresponding article where the information was obtained.

 Iceni Diagnostics, a company in the United Kingdom, hopes to have their rapid result diagnosis test out before the next flu season.

-The Iceni Dianostics's tests will find COVID-19 by using gold nanoparticles coated with "carbohydrate-pathogen recognition to detect the SARS-CoV-2 virus."
+The Iceni Diagnostics's tests will find COVID-19 by using gold nanoparticles coated with "carbohydrate-pathogen recognition to detect the SARS-CoV-2 virus."

-See the full article about Iceni Diagnostics Rapid Result COVID-19 tests below.
+See the full article about Iceni Diagnostics Rapid Result of COVID-19 tests below.

-However, Gold Nanoparticles have been shown in these multiple research studies that they can help in overcoming this barrier.
+However, Gold Nanoparticles have shown in research studies that they can help overcome this barrier.

-Now, cancer researchers at the University of Texas at Dallas who were studying how gold nanoparticles could penetrate deep into the brain, have found a way to to develop a rapid result COVID-19 test using gold nanoparticles.
+Now, cancer researchers at the University of Texas at Dallas who were studying how gold nanoparticles could penetrate deep into the brain have found a way to develop a rapid result COVID-19 test using gold nanoparticles.

-The COVID-19 tests would use Surface Plasmon Resonance to get the results from the test within the time of a normal doctors visit.
+The COVID-19 tests would use Surface Plasmon Resonance to get the results from the test in a few minutes.

 Below is a small summary from the Science Daily article about how the test works.